cyralinc/dmap/README.md

     2. (Optional) Define the `AssumeRoleConfig` parameters for the IAM Role to be assumed.
 The AWS default external configurations will be used instead if this is not defined.
-3. Instantiate a new `AWSScanner` using the `NewAWSScanner` with the `ScannerConfig` defined.
+3. Instantiate a new `AWSScanner` using the `NewAWSScanner` function with the `ScannerConfig` defined.
 4. Use the `AWSScanner` to call the `Scan` method for scanning all the existing data repositories for the configuration provided.

 Here's a code example of how to do that:
 ```Go